Last Updated on April 7, 2023 by Kayla

 - Limit alcohol and caffeine intake

-So if sleep is sabotaging your success, hopefully this week’s message is a stark reminder of how you can sleep your way up the ladder to better health!
+So if sleep is sabotaging your weight loss, hopefully this week’s message is a stark reminder of how you can sleep your way up the ladder to better health!

 Words from the Wise